fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

     <script src="./node_modules/@tensorflow/tfjs/dist/tf.min.js"></script>

-The progream cannot directly access that file.
+The program cannot directly access that file.
 Instead, it will ask a web server to serve the file.

 > > pic with a web server between the browser and the file system